Floressek/ClimbingBetaBrakes/README.md

 sequenceDiagram
     actor User
     participant App as Application
+    participant SW as StartupWindow
+    participant LW as LoadingWindow
+    participant DW as DetectionWorker
     participant MW as MainWindow
+    participant RID as RouteInfoDialog
     participant HV as HoldViewer
+    participant RR as RouteRepository
+    participant RIP as RouteImageProcessor
     participant RC as RoboflowClient
     participant API as Roboflow API
     participant Hold as Hold Objects